 Drugs are a tricky topic.
 Before I attempt to answer this question, here are a few disclaimers:

 - I'm not here to judge you, nor to judge anyone else who uses illicit substances.
 My opinion on the topic focuses on practical concerns, not moral ones.

-- I suspect there will be people who've had different experiences with escorts than I talk about below.
+- I suspect there will be people who've had different experiences with escorts than the ones I talk about below.
 I'm not here to tell anyone what to do!
 I'm just trying to explore might work, or not, and share my reasons why.

-- The situation could be different for drugs that are legalised and socially acceptable, such as weed in some states of the USA.
+- The situation could be different for drugs that are legalized and socially acceptable, such as weed in some states of the USA.
 I'm not an expert in those particular cases.
 This answer refers to illicit drugs only.